ahmedjk34/weather-app/README.md

 ## Basic Idea

 A weather application where users can search for and view real-time weather data, including temperature, humidity, wind speed, and forecasts.
 The app will allow users to input a city name or use their current location to get weather details.
-Data will be fetched from the OpenWeatherAPI, providing accurate and up-to-date weather conditions, forecasts, and additional metrics like UV index, air quality, and weather maps.
-The app will also feature an autocomplete function that suggests city names using the Google Places API as the user types.
+Data will be fetched from the OpenWeatherAPI, providing accurate and up-to-date weather conditions, forecasts, and additional metrics like chance of rain and humidity.

 ## Tech Used